-Name Age Position Yu Jun 52 General Manager of Bayannaoer Mining Yao Yangli 55 Deputy Chief Engineer of Bayannaoer Mining
+Name Age Position

+Yu Jun 53 General Manager

+Yao Yangli 56 Deputy Chief Engineer

 Mr. Yu Jun was appointed as general manager of Bayannaoer Mining in January 2015.
 He has served as finance manager and chief financial officer of Bayannaoer Mining since 2005.
 Mr. Yu has over 25 years of experience in corporate finance.
-Prior to joining Bayannaoer Mining, he served the positions of finance manager and financial controller of several companies including subsidiary companies of Sichuan University.
+Prior to joining Bayannaoer Mining, he served in the positions of finance manager and financial controller of several companies including subsidiary companies of Sichuan University.
 Mr. Yu graduated from the University of Electronic Science and Technology of China in 1989 and was awarded a Bachelor's degree from Southwestern University of Finance and Economics in 2004.